wschloss/OpenGL_GuildWars/README.md

 * Finish Castamere
   * Animate on wasd movement
   * Add materials for some color
-* Add first person camera instance (another free cam) to main
 * Render first person cam for a hero in a second viewport (free cam with hero coords)
-  * Implement menu to switch the first person view on/off and between heroes
 * Render name above each hero.
 * Render fps to upper left corner.
+* Secondary:
   * Think about improving the efficiency
   * Any refactoring we care to do if we have time.
 * Update each Hero's web page
 * Create presentation